chhuang-one/sqxclib/README.md

 * Single header file 〈 **sqxclib.h** 〉  (Note: It doesn't contain special macros and support libraries)

+* User can use "no migration mode" if user doesn't need to sync migrations to database.

 * Command-line tools can generate migration file and do migrate.
 See doc/[SqApp.md](doc/SqApp.md)

 * Supports SQLite, MySQL / MariaDB, PostgreSQL.